What every Agile team can learn from Europe’s fastest learners

 What they changed

+They productized their internal stack.
 That became SCAYLE.
-A platform brands can use to move at About You’s pace.
+A platform other brands could use to move at About You's pace.

 Experimentation and data discipline turned from internal habit to external product.